scionproto/scion/doc/ForwardingKeyRollover.md

 #### ExpirationField

 The `ExpirationField` depends on the policy of desired remaining HF lifetime.
-Taking into account **Property 5**, we select a constand desired remaining HF lifetime of half the key lifetime.
+Taking into account **Property 5**, we select a constant desired remaining HF lifetime of half of `keyLifetime`.

-Let `Tk` be the constant key lifetime, and `DesiredRemainingLifetime` be the time the HF is going to be valid for, relative to current time.
+Let `DesiredRemainingLifetime` be the time the HF is going to be valid for, relative to current time.

 We add the constraint that the HF MUST NOT be valid for longer than a `DesiredRemainingLifetime`, but CAN be valid for less.
 This leads to a cleaner